Yvan Benedetti: French Nationalist Party

 In 2014, Benedetti and Gabriac ran in the municipal elections of Vénissieux, in the outskirts of Lyon, inviting electors to "slip a quenelle" inside the ballot box.
-They obtained, with 11.5% of the votes, sieges in the city council.
+They obtained, with 11.5% of the votes, seats in the city council.
 The ballot initiated by the two FN dissidents was called "Vénissieux Fait Front" and featured most of the candidates that had run for the FN during the previous election, which led Marine Le Pen to denounce Benedetti and Gabriac as "parasites" and to call for the invalidation of their candidacy.
 The vote was eventually declared void a few months later by the Conseil d'État due to irregularities in the list of candidates.

 In September 2015, Benedetti appealed to join the French Nationalist Party, of which he is the spokesman.
 The movement had been established back in 1983 and re-activated earlier in 2015 to cope with the dissolution of several far-right groups in 2013.

 After the death of Robert Faurisson in October 2018, he described the Holocaust denier as a "modern-day herald who marked the second half of the 20th century."

 In late 2018, he participated in the Yellow Vest movement; his presence was noticed by the media due to an altercation with a team of journalists.

 In October 2019, he bullied journalists during an anti-ART march in Paris to prevent them from interviewing demonstrators, and participated in the degradation of their equipment, including a camera.

 In 2022, Benedetti tried with no success to run as candidate for the 2022 French presidential election.

 During the Russian invasion of Ukraine in 2022, Benedetti supported the Russian side and blamed NATO's responsibility in the conflict.